deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

   [deltachat-android #2540](https://github.com/deltachat/deltachat-android/pull/2540)
   [deltachat-core #4339](https://github.com/deltachat/deltachat-core-rust/pull/4339)

-- (high) XDC-04: Data exfiltration via dev-tools [Fixed by deltachat-desktop commit #649fe](https://github.com/deltachat/deltachat-desktop/commit/a9e5242acb2dfad132acc3dbbdacf89fb2a649fe).
+- (high) XDC-04: Data exfiltration via dev-tools:
+  [Fixed by deltachat-desktop commit #649fe](https://github.com/deltachat/deltachat-desktop/commit/a9e5242acb2dfad132acc3dbbdacf89fb2a649fe).
 Now the dev tools can only be opened if the "Enable webxdc devtools" experimental setting is enabled.

-- (high) XDC-05: Full CSP-bypass for PDF embed on Desktop Fixed in [deltachat-desktop commit #63577c](https://github.com/deltachat/deltachat-desktop/commit/e874c8bdb98321c12d2d972106b0143e7f63577c).
+- (high) XDC-05: Full CSP-bypass for PDF embed on Desktop:
+  Fixed in [deltachat-desktop commit #63577c](https://github.com/deltachat/deltachat-desktop/commit/e874c8bdb98321c12d2d972106b0143e7f63577c).
 When attempting to load a pdf file in an iframe, the PDF is now displayed as text.

-- (info) XDC-06: Spoofable Recommendation for `selfAddr` in payload This issue does not allow exfiltration of data but it allows malicious users to cause apps to malfunction or mis-identity users.
+- (info) XDC-06: Spoofable Recommendation for `selfAddr` in payload:
+  This issue does not allow exfiltration of data but it allows malicious users to cause apps to malfunction or mis-identity users.
   We are going to evolve the webxdc API to avoid the issue.

-- (info) XDC-07: Lack of CSP-header for `webxdc-update.json`
+- (info) XDC-07: Lack of CSP-header for `webxdc-update.json`:
   Fixed in [deltachat-ios #1839](https://github.com/deltachat/deltachat-ios/pull/1839).

-All high-severity issues are fixed with the 1.36 release series already published to app stores and our web page in April.
+**All high-severity issues are fixed** with the 1.36 release series already published to app stores and our web page in April.